Weed-AI/Weed-AI/search/README.md

 # Starter Guide

-1. `docker-compose up`
+1. `docker-compose up --build --force-recreate`
+2. Mount RDS and run `scripts/load_data_from_rds.sh` to load all prepared data
-2. localhost:1337 for the reactive search UI
+3. Open http://localhost:1337 for the reactive search UI
-3. localhost:5601 for kibana and elastic stack
+4. localhost:5601 for kibana and elastic stack
-5. Run the python script for prepping data for elastic indexing
-6. Use elastic search bulk api via curl to post data to the front end

 ## Troubleshooting: